 I have arrived at this point in my life at my own pace.
 That’s how it is with most people.
 There’s no need to be Meena Kumari if people decide to go watch Bahubali first day first show instead of attending your radical talk on ‘freedom of expression.’

-It took me a while to reach and read Ambedkar and understand why he is so important to me, my family, and my history.
-But now that I have, he is permanent in my life and that’s the best thing to have happened to me this year.
+It took me a while to reach and read Ambedkar and understand why he is so important to my history.
+But now that I have, he is permanent in my life.

 Is there a way out of this?
 There is and I learnt more about it this year.